tzvii/redis-lite-server/README.md

 ## Overview

 This project is a fully functional Redis Lite server implemented in TypeScript/Node.js.
-It replicates the basic functionality of Redis, an in-memory data structure server, supporting key-value operations, serialization/deserialization, concurrency handling, and various Redis commands.
+It replicates the basic functionality of Redis, an in-memory database server, supporting key-value operations, serialization/deserialization, concurrency handling, and various Redis commands.

 ## Features